 Green River and the Colorado River confluence just above Cataract Canyon of Canyonlands National Park, and Colorado continues flowing south from there.

 Arches National Park has around 2,200 arches.
 New arches are continuously forming, though on a huge timeframe, while old ones are nearing collapse.
 To be classed as an arch, the opening must be a minimum of 3 feet in width.

 What is Moab Known For?

-Some amazing things to see in Moab include Canyonlands National Park, The Windows, Dead Horse Point Mesa Scenic Byway, Arches National Park, Bryce Canyon National Park, Zion National Park, the Slickrock Bike Trail, and, of course, lovely downtown Moab.
-Things to do in Moab include all types of outdoor sports and recreational activities and outback Utah adventure opportunities for Moab visitors.
-From white water rafting to ice climbing, there are professional guides to help you make the very most of your Moab experience.
+Some amazing things to see in Moab include Canyonlands National Park, The Windows, Dead Horse Point Mesa Scenic Byway, Arches National Park, the Slickrock Bike Trail, and, of course, lovely downtown Moab.
+Things to do in Moab include all types of outdoor sports and recreational activities.
+Moab, Utah has almost endless adventure opportunities for it’s visitors.
+From hiking trails in Moab to Moab rafting and guided rock climbing, there are professional guides to help you make the very most of your Moab experience.

 Where To Get A Guide For Moab Excursions

-For professionally guided adventure trips in the southern Utah national parklands, call Red River Rafting Tours at (435) 259-4046, or contact us here on our website anytime!
+For professionally guided adventure trips in the southern Utah, call us at (435) 259-4046, or contact us here on our website anytime!

 Red River Adventures is in the TripAdvisor Hall of Fame.